 Common Mistakes to Avoid When Gifting Mithai

-- Ignoring Dietary Needs: Gifting a box full of dairy-based sweets to a lactose-intolerant person is a common oversight.
-Always try to confirm dietary restrictions beforehand.
+- Ignoring Dietary Needs: Gifting a box full of dairy-based sweets to a vegan or a nut-heavy selection to someone with allergies is a significant oversight.
+Always try to ascertain dietary restrictions beforehand.

 Frequently Asked Questions